-Minding the Baby® (MTB) is an intensive home visiting intervention working with first-time young mothers and their families in New Haven, Connecticut.
-First developed in 2002, the program is interdisciplinary and brings together a home visiting team including a pediatric nurse practitioner and a licensed clinical social worker to promote positive health, mental health, life course, and attachment outcomes in babies, mothers, and their families.
+Minding the Baby® (MTB) is an intensive home visiting model for first-time young mothers and their families, developed in New Haven, Connecticut in 2002.
+The interdisciplinary intervention brings together a home visiting team including a pediatric nurse practitioner and a licensed clinical social worker to promote positive health, mental health, life course, and attachment outcomes in babies, mothers, and their families.

 In New Haven, MTB clinicians provide direct service for young families while Yale research staff conduct research and program evaluation.
 In addition to the on-going work with families in Connecticut, the intervention is being replicated in Florida, Scotland, England, and Denmark.
 MTB began as a collaboration among the Yale Child Study Center, Yale School of Nursing, Fair Haven Community Health Center, and Cornell Scott Hill Health Center.

 This work would not be possible without our donors.
 For information on how to support this grant-funded program, please visit our Funding Support page.
 Every dollar counts, and support at any level is very much appreciated.

 In September 2014, the MTB model was identified by Home Visiting Evidence of Effectiveness (HomVEE) review as an “evidence-based early childhood home visiting service delivery model.”
 The criteria for this designation were established by the Department of Health and Human Services (DHHS).
 MTB is one of 19 home visiting models nationwide with this designation, making it eligible for implementation via state funds through the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program, established through the Patient Protection and Affordable Care Act.

 For more information, please download our Fact Sheet and explore our web site to read more about the MTB Mission, Funding, Faculty & Staff, Contact Information, Clinical Model, Research, Training and Consultation, and Resources.